 Thought-provoking and clarifying information on fair use in multimedia; from the Center for Social Media

-- Remix and How Creativity Is Being Strangled by the Law (video)
+- How Creativity Is Being Strangled by the Law (video)

 Intellectual-property law scholar and founder of the Creative Commons, Larry Lessig, explains what a remix is, why it is so important, and how it fits into the current system of intellectual-property law.
 This has to do with fair use and transformative works.